martinrybak/SQLClient/README.md

 ## Known Issues
 PR's welcome!

+* **strings**: FreeTDS incorrectly returns an empty string "" for a single space " "
 * **money**: FreeTDS will truncate the rightmost 2 digits.
 * OSX support: [FreeTDS-iOS](https://github.com/martinrybak/FreeTDS-iOS) needs to be compiled to support OSX and Podspec updated
 * No support for stored procedures with out parameters (yet)